-Deleting a Cloud Volumes ONTAP working environment
+Deleting a Cloud Volumes ONTAP system

 You should always delete Cloud Volumes ONTAP systems from Cloud Manager, rather than from your cloud provider’s console.
 For example, if you terminate a licensed Cloud Volumes ONTAP instance from your cloud provider, then you can’t use the license key for another instance.
 You must delete the working environment from Cloud Manager to release the license.

 When you delete a working environment, Cloud Manager terminates Cloud Volumes ONTAP instances and deletes disks and snapshots.

 Resources managed by other services like backups for Cloud Backup and instances for Cloud Data Sense and Monitoring are not deleted when you delete a working environment.
 You’ll need to manually delete them yourself.
 If you don’t, then you’ll continue to receive charges for these resources.